UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 Comments

-Figures 1 and 2 show that Marche, Campania, and Emilia-Romagna are now close to full coverage of their territory with geological maps at an appropriate scale, also intended for planning activities.
-The progress in other regions is slower, with less than half of them having official geological mapping coverage below 50%.
+Figures 1 and 2 show that Marche, Campania and Emilia-Romagna are now close to achieving full coverage of their territory through geological mapping at an adequate scale, also aimed at supporting planning activities.

-Figures 1 and 2, while considering the actually surveyed areas for which at least the original author manuscripts are available, also include sheets currently in progress, regardless of whether their corresponding sheets at a scale of 1:50,000 are completed.
-As shown in Figure 3, just under half of the national territory still needs to be surveyed.
+Figures 1 and 2, while considering only areas actually surveyed and for which at least the original author’s materials are available, also include sheets currently under production, regardless of whether the corresponding 1:50,000 scale sheets have been completed.
+As shown in Figure 3, just under half of the national territory still remains to be surveyed.

-Before L. 160/19, which led to the project’s revival, the CARG Project had produced or was completing 254 geological sheets, supplemented by 5 sheets fully funded by some regions such as Puglia, Lazio, and Liguria, and 22 geological sheets created by the Geological Survey of Italy outside of the CARG Project, for a total of 281 geological sheets at a scale of 1:50,000.
+Prior to Law 160/2019, which led to the resumption of the Project, 254 geological sheets had been completed or were nearing completion within the CARG Project.
+These are supplemented by 5 sheets fully funded by certain regions (such as Puglia, Lazio and Liguria) and 22 geological sheets produced by the Geological Survey of Italy outside the CARG Project, for a total of 281 geological sheets at 1:50,000 scale.

-With the funding provided by the last three Budget Laws (2020, 2021, 2022), 96 new sheets have been initiated, one of which has already been completed.
-Additionally, one geological sheet fully funded by the Lazio Region is in the initiation phase, bringing the total to 378 sheets out of 635.
+With the funding provided by the last four Budget Laws (2020, 2021, 2022, 2024), 113 new sheets have been launched, of which 26 have been completed.
+In addition, one geological sheet fully funded by the Lazio Region has been initiated, bringing the total to 394 sheets out of an overall total of 634.

 Data